Abram, Greater Manchester: Governance

 The welcome sign to Abram features a logo drawing upon the history and culture of the village.

 Lying within the historic county boundaries of Lancashire since the early 12th century, Abram anciently constituted a manor, held by ruling families who paid tax to the King.
 Abram during the Middle Ages formed a township in the ecclesiastical parish of Wigan, and hundred of West Derby.

 Following the Poor Law Amendment Act 1834, Abram formed part of the Wigan Poor Law Union, an inter-parish unit established to provide social security.
 Abram's first local authority was a Local board of health established in 1880; Abram Local Board of Health was a regulatory body responsible for standards of hygiene and sanitation in the township.
 Following the Local Government Act 1894, the area of the Local Board became the Abram Urban District, a local government district within the administrative county of Lancashire.
 The urban district council had 12 members and was based out of the Abram Council Offices, which were designed by Heaton, Ralph and Heaton and completed in 1903.

 In 1957 there were exchanges of very small areas with Ashton in Makerfield and Golborne Urban Districts.
 Under the Local Government Act 1972, the Abram Urban District was abolished, and Abram has, since 1 April 1974, formed an unparished area of the Metropolitan Borough of Wigan, a local government district of the metropolitan county of Greater Manchester.
 Wigan Metropolitan Borough Council provides the local services.

-In terms of parliamentary representation, Abram is part of the Makerfield constituency; the Member of Parliament is Josh Simons, a Labour politician.
+In terms of parliamentary representation, Abram is part of the Makerfield constituency.